Terra Ignota: Style and influence

 The novels make frequent direct addresses to a reader, inspired by Jacques the Fatalist from Diderot, which provides the epigraph, and other pieces of eighteenth-century literature.
 However, the "reader" is not the actual reader of the book, but an imagined in-universe reader whom Mycroft supposes is either his contemporary or someone in his future.
-Mycroft supplies the responses and objections of said reader, written in neo-Enlightenment style.
+Mycroft supplies the responses and objections of said reader.
 The final two books also feature dialogue with an imagined Thomas Hobbes.
-Palmer felt there is a particular "emotional experience" when one reads this kind of book, and so adopted the style herself, to further the connection to the eighteenth century in the world of the series.
 Similarly, the narrator makes frequent reference to his act of actually writing the book, and the scrutiny he is under from some other characters, who have apparently acted as editors and censors.

-Palmer has stated that "a number of the major themes come from Enlightenment literature: whether humans have the ability to rationally remake their world for the better, whether gender and morality are artificial or innate, whether Providence is a useful way to understand the world and if so what ethics we can develop to go with it."
-Too Like the Lightning features frequent references to Voltaire, referred to as the Patriarch.

 Languages

 Many different languages are spoken throughout the course of the series.
 Most dialogue is usually rendered in English, but to indicate other languages, and other mediums of communication, various orthographic conventions are used.
 For the most part, different quotation marks are used for each language.
 To represent words spoken in Japanese, corner brackets 「 like this 」 are used, while French and Greek speech receive guillemets « like this ».
 Inverted question and exclamation marks ¡¿like this?! are used to distinguish speech in Spanish.
 German receives no special punctuation, but text that is translated from German preserves the rules of noun-capitalization of that language, "so the Text looks like this, with all the Nouns capitalized".
 Masonic Latin, as well as J.E.D.D.
-Mason's own variety, is often left untranslated, and italicised, but is usually followed by an English translation in brackets, supplied either by Mycroft or 9A.
+Mason's own variety, is often left untranslated, and italicized, but is usually followed by an English translation in brackets, supplied either by Mycroft or 9A.
 Despite these being the seven languages that Mycroft speaks, occasionally other languages do appear, and they have their own conventions: for instance, when a character speaks Hindi, the full stop is replaced by the Hindi poorna viraam ("।") (U+0964 "Devanagari Danda").
-Set-sets communicate only via text seen through trackers, and their dialogue is enclosed in less-than and greater-than signs, with all text rendered in lower case letters.
+Set-sets communicate only via text seen through trackers, and their dialogue is enclosed in less-than and greater-than signs < like this >, with all text rendered in lower case letters.
 Other text appearing over trackers is also enclosed in less-than and greater-than signs, but with proper capitalization.